Skip to content

 mkdir my-first-policy-pack

-cd example-policy-pack
+cd my-first-policy-pack

-sentrie init example-policy-pack
+sentrie init my-first-policy-pack

 first-policy.sentrie